What does Taskcluster do?

-TaskCluster is designed to integrate tightly with other services and components.
-Some of those integrations are Mozilla-specific (for example, Treeherder).
-Some integrations are maintained and provided by the TaskCluster team, such as AWS compute resources.
+Taskcluster is designed to integrate well with other services and components.
+Some of those integrations are Mozilla-specific (for example, Treeherder), while others are not.
+Some integrations are maintained and provided by the Taskcluster team, such as AWS compute resources.
 Others are managed separately, and may not be available to all users -- including the compute resources assigned to Firefox development.

 Working with Taskcluster

 Most people do not need to understand everything about Taskcluster!
 The Taskcluster Tutorial is designed to lead you to the information that is most relevant to you.